-Lead qualification has become a vital procedure in this ever flattening business world.
+The lead qualification has become a vital procedure in this ever-flattening business world.
 More leads pour in every day and this is why you need to have strategies to handle all those leads and categorize them carefully.
-Also, employ modern solutions where you can, to boost productivity and your revenue.
+The above lead qualification guide will be helpful.
+You can employ modern solutions where you can, to boost productivity and your revenue.

 Get better results for your sales effort with automated sales outreach